Average Cost of Funeral in PA (2026)

 Can I choose a natural or green burial in Pennsylvania?

 Yes — though availability varies by region.
 A growing number of Pennsylvania cemeteries now offer green burial sections (biodegradable container, no embalming, no vault), and the total cost is usually below a traditional burial.
 If a dedicated green burial ground is not nearby, some families in Pennsylvania use a hybrid approach (traditional plot without embalming).
+By contrast, cremation has a mandatory 24-hour waiting period in Pennsylvania, and the authorization form must be signed by next of kin for the deceased.
+Pennsylvania law also allows home funerals without a funeral director, which gives families more flexibility in making arrangements at the end of life.
+Families comparing options across state lines can also look at cremation costs and regulations in Ohio.
 Our green burial guide covers the details.

 Calculate Your Funeral Costs — Free Tools